Popmotion/popmotion/docs/api/action.md

 setTimeout(() => bar.stop(), 1000);
 ```

-Any method returned by the action init function will be exposed when an action is initialised.
+Any method returned by the action `init` function will be exposed when an action instance is created.

 ### Modification